 Diving in the Red Sea

 Expats often have no idea that Saudi Arabia is perfect for snorkelling, fishing and diving.
 Jeddah is an hour-and-a-half flight from Riyadh and is a popular weekend getaway that offers amazing sea life without the big crowds.
 Expats could also visit the Farasan Islands off the coast of Jizan.

 Expats who want a more drastic change of scenery could also consider a weekend break outside of Saudi Arabia.

-Depending on their nationality, expats can usually purchase a visa at the border.
+Depending on their nationality, expats can usually obtain a visa at the border.
 However, they should check each country's regulations before they travel.

 Are you an expat living in Riyadh?